weifanjiang/Nullness_Lite/README.md

 ## Frequently Asked Questions
-#### 1. If I got the following result when running the Checker Framework?
+#### 1. What if I got the following result when running the Checker Framework?
 ```
 error: Annotation processor 'nullness' not found
 1 error